Nyckollus History, Family Crest & Coats of Arms

 The surname Nyckollus was first found in Cornwall; although in early times another branch of the family was established at West Horsley in Surrey.
 "The east window contains some very ancient stained glass; and there are two handsome monuments to the Nicholas family, one of whom, Sir Edward, was secretary of state to Charles I. and II."

-Important Dates for the Nyckollus family
+Early History of the Nyckollus family

 This web page shows only a small excerpt of our Nyckollus research.
 Another 117 words (8 lines of text) covering the years 1525, 1611, 1658, 1657, 1594, 1661, 1593, 1669, 1595 and 1667 are included under the topic Early Nyckollus History in all our PDF Extended History products and printed products wherever possible.